Latest Quarterly Report

 1.4 Meetings with Stakeholders

-During this period the Transmission Adjudicator, Glyn Jones, and his team (see paragraph 1.6) held meetings either face-to-face or via video conference using Teams with:
+During this period the Transmission Adjudicator, Glyn Jones, and his team held meetings either face-to-face or via video conference using Teams with:

 1.6 The Adjudicator’s Team

-Glyn Jones has been Transmission Adjudicator since 1 March 2024.
+Glyn Jones has been Transmission Adjudicator since March 2024.
 Megan Donald is the Executive Assistant and Office Manager.
 Jeff Astle works with the Adjudicator on consultations and other projects.
-All three work part time.
+Since July, Tanisha Ranjit has been working as an intern across a range of projects.
+All four work part time.

-In addition, Alice Wallace-Wright of Hogan Lovells International LLP provides legal advice.
-Professor Geoffrey Myers provides as hoc advice on economics and regulation.
+In addition, Alice Wallace-Wright of Hogan Lovells International LLP provides legal advice, Professor Geoffrey Myers provides ad-hoc advice on economics and regulation, and Simon Mason provides ad-hoc technical expertise and advice.

 Megan Donald is based at Ofcom’s offices at Riverside House.
-The rest of Adjudicator’s team have access to desks and meeting rooms in Ofcom’s building when needed.
+The rest of the team have access to desks and meeting rooms in Ofcom’s building when needed.

 Website: www.ota-bts.org.uk